Standing as Cheshire East Councillor

 • developing and reviewing Council policies

-• regulatory, quasi-judicial and statutory duties (e.g. considering planning and licensing applications)
+• regulatory, quasi-judicial and statutory duties (for example, considering planning and licensing applications)

 Qualifications needed to be a Councillor

-You do not need any special qualifications to stand as a Councillor although an understanding of how to use IT equipment is essential.
+You do not need any special qualifications to stand as a Councillor although an understanding of how to use IT equipment is essential as Cheshire East is a digital Council.
+Accordingly, IT equipment will be provided to each Councillor to enable them to carry out their role.

 There are certain restrictions on who can stand.
 The Electoral Commission website has further information about this.